PositiveTechnologies/seq2seq-web-attack-detection/README.md

 ## Running
+Please make sure that you have the same [requirements](requirements.txt) and python 2.7.*

 This repository contains environment.yml so it can be dockerized using [jupyter/repo2docker](https://github.com/jupyter/repo2docker).
 We have already dockerized it for you and you can run this playbook by